yeslogic/fathom/book/src/reference/format-descriptions.md

 ### Array formats

-An fixed-length array of a single format can be described using the `FormatArray` format:
+A fixed-length array of a single format can be described using the `FormatArray` format:

 ```fathom
 FormatArray : Int -> Format -> Format